Where to get help and support

 - Call 1800 424 287

-If you have found yourself unemployed and looking for work based on various factors or perhaps the impacts of COVID-19, we’ve put together some handy information and tips to assist you in your job search, and information about Working for Victoria and support to register for Working for Victoria jobs.
+If you have found yourself unemployed and looking for work based on various factors or perhaps the impacts of COVID-19, we’ve put together some handy information and tips to assist you in your job search.
+There is also information about Working for Victoria and support to register for Working for Victoria jobs.

 With gambling venues closed, some Victorians may be feeling anxious, stressed or bored.
 Some people may turn to other forms of gambling to cope.
 Gambler's Help support services remain available for anyone who might be affected by gambling issues.